Brain donation is critically needed

 - Our chances of developing a brain disorder increase with age—and Americans are now living longer than ever, so it’s easy to see where this is leading.

 - Donated brain tissue for neurologic study is critically needed to identify treatments and cures for these diseases.

 If you’re among those with a neurological disorder, you already know the answers can’t come fast enough.
 The Brain Donor Project was developed to try to get to those answers sooner – by supporting the NeuroBioBank of the National Institutes of Health (NIH) in making available precious donated brain tissue for neurologic research.
 One man inspired its beginnings, but it is the people who are selflessly making this final, meaningful gift who push forward its progress.

 You can do something important

 The Brain Donor Project is a tax-exempt 501(c)(3) nonprofit organization that aims to increase the supply of human post-mortem brains donated for scientific research.
-Our goal is to simplify the process of brain donation and increase public awareness of the need for this most precious resource.
+We simplify the process of brain donation while increasing public awareness of the need for this most precious resource.

-Researchers have come incredibly far in the last decade or so, identifying the genetic basis and other root causes of many neurological disorders.
-Now there’s an urgent need for high quality, well-characterized tissue from both diseased and non-affected (control) brains to support research and help reach the next level of scientific breakthroughs.
+Researchers have come incredibly far in recent years, identifying the genetic basis and other root causes of many neurological disorders.
+Now there’s an urgent need for high quality, well-characterized tissue from both diseased and healthy (control) brains to support research and help reach the next level of scientific breakthroughs.

-Our work supports the NeuroBioBank of the National Institutes of Health (NIH), which was formed in 2013 to collect, process, store and distribute human brain tissue to biomedical researchers across the country.
+Our work supports the NeuroBioBank of the National Institutes of Health (NIH), which was formed in 2013 to collect, process, store and distribute human brain tissue to biomedical researchers.
 The demand for tissues from donors with certain disorders or from specific brain regions can quickly deplete these valuable resources, putting life-saving research in jeopardy.